hgl71964/hgl71964.github.io/_portfolio/triton.md

 ---

-[Triton](https://github.com/triton-lang/triton) is a GPU compiler writing customized high-performance kernels.
-I have contributed to the interpreter runtime and an **argsort** kernels for the **Top-K** operation during my free time.
+[Triton](https://github.com/triton-lang/triton) is a GPU compiler for writing customized high-performance kernels.
+I have contributed to the interpreter runtime and an **argsort** kernel for the **Top-K** operation during my free time.